kubernetes-sigs/cluster-api/exp/README.md

 # Experimental

-⚠️ This folder holds experimental code and API types. ⚠️
+⚠️ This package holds experimental code and API types. ⚠️

 ## Compatibility notice

-Packages and code does not follow any compatibility guarantees and it's considered unreliable.
-Some projects may be promoted to the main repository in time, some other may be modified arbitrarily or even disappear altogether.
+This package does not adhere to any compatibility guarantees.
+Some portions may eventually be promoted out of this package and considered stable/GA, while others may be removed entirely.

 ## Graduation criteria